Victorian Feed-in Tariff Schemes

 Feed-in tariffs provide people producing their own renewable and eligible low-emissions energy with a financial return for the excess power they feed into the grid.

-If you already have a feed-in tariff being credited to your power bill, you will continue to receive this rate until the relevant end date of the scheme.
+If you subscribed to a feed-in tariff scheme prior to 1 January 2013, you will continue to receive the rate you have been receiving until the relevant end date of the scheme.
 Conditions apply, and you should read more about remaining eligible.

 Customers accessing the Transitional Feed-in Tariff (closed on 31 December 2012) and the Premium Feed-in Tariff (closed on 29 December 2011) are reminded that if they add any additional capacity to their system after the scheme closure date they will forfeit their access to the respective scheme.

-Please note that the Department of State Development, Business and Innovation (DSDBI) does not hold or maintain a register of individual feed-in tariff customers.
+Please note that the Department of Economic Development, Jobs, Transport and Resources (DEDJTR) does not hold or maintain a register of individual feed-in tariff customers.
 This information is held by your electricity retailer and electricity distributor.
 If you have any concerns about your current status under either the Transitional or Premium Feed-in Tariff schemes you should check with your electricity retailer as a first point of call.

 - What's involved in going solar?
 Installing solar is a big investment and it can be a complex process.
 Advice and step by step information provided here can help.